-Three years into the COVID-19 pandemic, the County continues to address the ongoing social and economic impacts while maintaining critical County operations.
-The pandemic accelerated the pace at which County departments adapted service delivery models and deployed new strategies and resources to meet the changing needs of our diverse communities.
-The County must continue to make investments that enhance ways to conduct business, access programs, and receive services virtually, in-person, and in hybrid settings.
+Three years into the COVID-19 pandemic, the County continues to address the ongoing impacts while maintaining critical County operations.
+The County must continue to make investments in technology and streamlined processes that meet the needs and expectations of our community to conduct business, access programs, and receive services virtually, in-person, and in hybrid settings.

-The County transitioned to a Voter's Choice Act (VCA) model of conducting elections, a modernized process intended to provide greater flexibility and convenience to voters.
-The June 2022 election was the first VCA election conducted in Alameda County.
+The County is transitioning to a Voter's Choice Act (VCA) model of conducting elections, a modernized process intended to provide greater flexibility and convenience to voters.
+The June 2022 election will be the first VCA election conducted in Alameda County.
 The County will monitor election data, community feedback, and VCA efficiencies to inform implementation of the VCA model in future years.